chuksdsilent/My-devops-projects/Docker/README.md

 * containers are OS virtualization
 * VM are are hardware virualization

-Docker is container virual environment.
-Docker manages container

-Docker hub is the registry of docker images.

-Docker image is

-A stoped container like vm images

-consist of multiple layers
+A stopped container is like vm images consist of multiple layers.

-An app  wil be bundled in an image

 Containers run from images

-images are called repositories in registry

-Docker Registries
+## Docker Image
+A Docker image is a file used to execute code in a Docker container.
+Docker images act as a set of instructions to build a Docker container, like a template.
+Docker images also act as the starting point when using Docker.
+An image is comparable to a snapshot in virtual machine (VM) environments.
+Images are called repositories in registry.
 Docker hub is a default registry

+### Different Registries

-Cloud based Registry
+* Cloud based Registry
-Dockerhub
+* Dockerhub
-GCR(Google Container Registry)
+* GCR(Google Container Registry)
-Amazon ECR
+* Amazon ECR

-Inhouse or Local Registry
+* Inhouse or Local Registry
-Nexus 3_
+* Nexus 3+
-JFrog Artifacotory
+* JFrog Artifacotory
-DTR (Docker Trusted Registry)
+* DTR (Docker Trusted Registry)

 docker commands